 Download free map of Canberra city map and attractions here.
 The NGA is Number 24 on this map.

-Link to the NGA Sculpture Garden official web page can be found here
+Link to the NGA Sculpture Garden official web page can be found here.
+It lists most of the works in the Garden.

-Another great sculpture experience is Britain’s largest statue.
-Read my post here about Newcastle’s Angel of the North statue
+Another great sculpture experience is Britain’s largest statue, the ‘big brother’ to the Angel of the North maquette at the NGA.
+Read my post here about Newcastle’s Angel of the North statue.

 More detailed information on how to book transport, airfares, accommodation and travel insurance is available on my Travel Resources page.